cashapp/blip/docs/v1.0/config/config-file.md

 # Config File

-Blip configuration is specified in a single YAML file (see [Specifying a Config File](blip#specifying-a-config-file)).
+Blip configuration is specified in a single [config file](blip#config-file) that has three logical sections:
-Concetpually, the Blip config file has three parts as shown and defined below.

 ```yaml
 ---